 The Autoimmune Protocol e-book – This is an ebook by Dr. Ballantyne that you might find more approachable than the above.
 It includes all the AIP info, 80+ recipes, and 4 weeks worth of meal plans.

-A Simple Guide to the Paleo/AIP – This ebook by Eileen Laird is written in a conversational tone.
-The chapters are short, and include many topics, like grocery lists, holidays, traveling on the AIP, what’s in/out, FAQs, etc. If Eileen’s name sounds familiar to you, it may be because she is the woman behind the Phoenix Helix recipe roundtable, an online resource where bloggers post their newest recipes each week.
+Healing Mindset: A Guide to the Mind-Body Connection for People with Autoimmune Disease – This gentle book by Eileen Laird is written in a conversational tone.
+She explains how the mind and body are intrinsically connected, and how you can use that to your advantage.
+If Eileen’s name sounds familiar to you, it may be because she is the woman behind the Phoenix Helix recipe roundtable, an online resource where bloggers post their newest recipes each week.